HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

     # - If LDAP is configured as the user repository, the WebSphere Application Server admin user won't be applied automatically and LDAP has the authority over the credentials.
 Whenever the credentials are changed in LDAP, the values for wasUser and wasPassword need to be manually updated accordingly.
     wasUser: "wpsadmin"
     wasPassword: ""
+    # when using the wasUser and wasPassword fields, keep the customWasSecret field empty:
+    customWasSecret: ""
 ```

 ## Updating credentials